96boards-bubblegum/linaro-adfu-tool/README.md

 ## How to de-brick Bubblegum-96

- 1. Connect the serial console
+ 1. Connect the serial console.
+Baud rate is 115200,8n1.

  2. Connect USB cable.